veyon/docs/admin/reference.rst

 specific user could potentially access a computer through the current group configuration.

-.. _AccessControlRules:
+.. _RefAccessControlRules:

-Access Control Rules
+Access control rules
 ++++++++++++++++++++

-Configuration of a rule set for access control including use cases are described in detail in chapter :ref:`Computer access control`.
+Configuration of a rule set for access control including use cases are described in detail in chapter :ref:`AccessControlRules`.

 LDAP